 Temenos Achieves Top Scores in the Dow Jones Sustainability Index and Carbon Disclosure Project

-Temenos is named a global sustainability leader for fourth consecutive year, achieving its highest ever score in the DJSI

-/EIN News/ -- GENEVA, Switzerland, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN) today announced that it has been recognized as a global sustainability leader in the 2022 Dow Jones Sustainability World Indices (DJSI), achieving the top score for the Software and Services industry.
-The achievement marks Temenos’ inclusion in the DJSI World Index for the fourth year running and the DJSI Europe Index for the third consecutive year.
+GENEVA, Switzerland, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- Temenos TEMN today announced that it has been recognized as a global sustainability leader in the 2022 Dow Jones Sustainability World Indices (DJSI), achieving the top score for the Software and Services industry.
+The achievement marks Temenos' inclusion in the DJSI World Index for the fourth year running and the DJSI Europe Index for the third consecutive year.

 The company has also been awarded an A- rating by the Carbon Disclosure Project (CDP) for the second year running, re-affirming its position as an industry leader in developing solutions to help implement emissions reduction initiatives in the banking sector.